 - Providing a good company pension helps retain existing employees.

 - It can improve your business' reputation as an employer and help you attract employees.

 You can help employees save for a higher retirement income

-- The new single-tier basic state pension is £168.60 per week for those that reach state pension age on or after 6 April 2016 and have accrued 35 years' National Insurance Contributions (NICs) or credits.
+- The new single-tier basic state pension is £175.20 per week (from April 2020) for those that reach state pension age on or after 6 April 2016 and have accrued 35 years' National Insurance Contributions (NICs) or credits.